-The best diamond alternative you can get are Moissanites.
-They are more brilliant than Diamonds, sturdier than other precious and semi-precious gemstones, and are reasonably affordable.
+The best diamond alternative you can get is Moissanites.
+They are more brilliant than Diamonds, sturdier than other precious and semi-precious gemstones, and are reasonably affordable (compared to diamonds).

 Diamond simulants are being used as an alternative to diamond engagement rings.
 It all depends on your/your partner’s lifestyle and preference.

 How to clean simulated diamond rings and jewelry?

 Cleaning simulated diamonds can be tricky especially for the softer gemstones, and stones that react to light and other chemicals.